 Saving can be a real challenge, here’s our top tips and tricks to save those pennies:

-- Penny a day challenge- at the start of the year we saw a post floating around the net on how to save £670 in a year by putting away a penny a day.
+- Penny a day challenge: You can save £670 in a year by putting away a penny a day.
 The idea is you double the pennies from the previous day.
 E.g. 1st of January 1p, 2nd of January 2p, 100th day of the year £1.00, day 365 you put in £3.65.
-By the end of the year, you’ll have saved £670 with pretty minimal effort- that’s Christmas sorted.
-To date, you just need to add 91p to the pot!
+By the end of the year, you’ll have saved £670 with pretty minimal effort.

 - Sell on the things you no longer need or want.
-Head to a carboot, recycle your technology for cash, get on Amazon and sell, get on the buy sell swap sites in your area and clear our house of the clutter and make money on your preloved items.
-Save what you get from the sales in a rainy day fund.
+Prepare a pile to do a carboot with, recycle your technology for cash, get on Amazon and sell, or list items on local buy, sell and swap sites.
+You’ll clear your house of the clutter you no longer need and make money on your pre-loved items.

 Save money on everything

 Renewing your bills and insurances with your current providers is an easy option, we’ve all done it.
 But more often than not, especially when it comes to car insurance, their premiums often shoot up when it comes to renewals.
 You could therefore be paying more to stay with your current provider.
 Shop around for the best deal through comparison sites.
 Even just doing a single search with a single company is more likely to save you money.
 Just before you sign off on your new policy that you’re getting a like for like service for peace of mind.

 Topcashback and Quidco offer you the chance to earn cashback on everyday shopping including household bills.
 You could save hundreds, even thousands in a year!
 It’s a habit you’ll need to get into but well worth it- I’ve got over £500 in cashback so far!